mintcc342g/assault-lily-idle-game/README.md

 Current avaiable features
 - Random Events
     - Character's random lines
+        - There will be popped a text box randomly. (every 10-15 sec)
 - Student's Handbook
     - a simple note
     - There are 8 input boxes.
 You can write characters(maximum 30) on them.